tanaym12/audio_illuminate/README.md

 ---

 ## **Acknowledgments**
-This project was developed as a part of an engineering course, providing valuable experience in microprocessor programming, hardware design, and project integration.
+This project was developed as a part of an 3rd year physics lab course, providing valuable experience in microprocessor programming, hardware design, and project integration.